-During fiscal 2004, the members of the Company's Compensation Committee were Lonnie "Bo" Pilgrim, Chairman of the Board of the Company, Vance C. Miller, Sr., Lonnie Ken Pilgrim, Executive Vice President, Assistant to Chairman of the Company, James G. Vetter, Jr., and Blake D. Lovette.
+During fiscal 2005, the members of the Company's Compensation Committee were Lonnie "Bo" Pilgrim, Chairman of the Board of the Company, Vance C. Miller, Sr., Lonnie Ken Pilgrim, Executive Vice President, Assistant to Chairman of the Company, James G. Vetter, Jr., and Blake D. Lovette.

-The Company has been and continues to be a party to certain transactions with Lonnie "Bo" Pilgrim and a law firm affiliated with James G. Vetter, Jr. These transactions, along with all other transactions between the Company and affiliated persons, require the prior approval of the Audit Committee of the Board of Directors.
+The Company has been and continues to be a party to certain transactions with Lonnie "Bo" Pilgrim and his children and a law firm affiliated with James G. Vetter, Jr. These transactions, along with all other transactions between the Company and affiliated persons, require the prior approval of the Audit Committee of the Board of Directors.
 Set forth below is a summary of these transactions:

-At certain times during the year, Lonnie "Bo" Pilgrim purchases our live chickens and hens, feed inventory and veterinary and technical services during the grow-out process and then contracts with us to resell the birds at maturity.
+From time to time Lonnie "Bo" Pilgrim purchases our live chickens and hens, feed inventory and veterinary and technical services during the growout process and then contracts with us to resell the birds at maturity.
 Chicks, feed and services are purchased from us for their fair market value, and we purchase the mature chickens from Mr. Pilgrim at a market-based formula price subject to a ceiling price calculated at Mr. Pilgrim's cost plus 2 percent.
 Additionally, we process the payroll for certain employees of Mr. Pilgrim and Pilgrim Poultry G.P. ("PPGP") as well as perform certain administrative bookkeeping services for Mr. Pilgrim's personal businesses.
-During fiscal 2004, we paid Mr. Pilgrim, doing business as PPGP, \$54,878,000 for chickens produced in his grow-out operations, and PPGP paid us \$53,481,000 for chicks, feed and services, including the payroll services described above.
+During fiscal 2005, we paid Mr. Pilgrim, doing business as PPGP, \$54,318,416 for chickens produced in his grow-out operations and refunds of unused prepayments, and PPGP paid us \$53,041,755 for chicks, feed, services and prepayments related thereto, including the payroll services described above.
 Lonnie "Bo" Pilgrim is the sole proprietor of PPGP.
+During the year ended October 1, 2005 these transactions resulted in a net operating profit to Mr. Pilgrim of \$1,017,000.

 PPGP also rents facilities to us for the production of eggs.
 On December 29, 2000, we entered into an agreement with PPGP to rent its egg production facilities for a monthly amount of \$62,500.
-During fiscal year 2004, we paid rental on the facilities of \$750,000 to PPGP.
+During fiscal year 2005, we paid rental on the facilities of \$750,000 to PPGP.
 Our management believes that the terms of this agreement with PPGP are substantially similar to, and contain terms not less favorable to us than, agreements obtainable from unaffiliated parties.

 We also maintain depository accounts with a financial institution of which Lonnie "Bo" Pilgrim is a major stockholder.
-Fees paid to this bank in fiscal 2004 are insignificant, and as of October 2, 2004, we had bank balances at this financial institution of approximately \$9.2 million.
+Fees paid to this bank in fiscal 2005 are insignificant, and as of October 1, 2005, we had bank balances at this financial institution of approximately \$1.6 million.

 Since 1985, we have leased an airplane from Lonnie "Bo" Pilgrim under a lease agreement which provides for monthly lease payments of \$33,000 plus operating expenses, which terms our management believes to be substantially similar to those obtainable from unaffiliated parties.
-During fiscal 2004 we had lease expenses of \$396,000 and operating expenses of \$190,560 associated with the use of this airplane.
+During fiscal 2005 we had lease expenses of \$396,000 and operating expenses of \$140,090 associated with the use of this airplane.

 Historically, much of our debt has been guaranteed by our major stockholders.
 In consideration of such guarantees, we have paid such stockholders a quarterly fee equal to .25% of the average aggregate outstanding balance of such guaranteed debt.
-During fiscal 2004, we paid \$2,634,000 to Pilgrim Interests, Ltd., an affiliate of Lonnie "Bo" Pilgrim.
+During fiscal 2005, we paid \$1,774,753 to Pilgrim Interests, Ltd., an affiliate of Lonnie "Bo" Pilgrim.

-Certain members of the family of Lonnie "Bo" Pilgrim are employed by us, including his son, Lonnie Ken Pilgrim, a Director and our Executive Vice President, Assistant to Chairman, his son, Pat Pilgrim, our Director of Special Projects, and his daughter, Greta Pilgrim-Owens, our Vice President Consumer Communication, who received total compensation in fiscal 2004 of \$282,721, \$281,941 and \$288,824, respectively.
+Certain members of the family of Lonnie "Bo" Pilgrim are employed by us, including his son, Lonnie Ken Pilgrim, a Director and our Executive Vice President, Assistant to Chairman, his son, Pat Pilgrim and his daughter, Greta Pilgrim-Owens, who received total compensation in fiscal 2005 of \$459,160, \$459,072 and \$470,263, respectively.